Linuxbrew/brew/docs/How-to-Create-and-Maintain-a-Tap.md

 to any Homebrew user.

 ## Creating a tap
-A tap is usually a git repository available online, but you can use anything as long as it’s a protocol that git understands, or even just a directory with files in it.
+A tap is usually a Git repository available online, but you can use anything as long as it’s a protocol that Git understands, or even just a directory with files in it.
 If hosted on GitHub, we recommend that the repository’s name start with `homebrew-`.